GooTechnologies/goojs/tools/modoc/README.md

 The extractor can figure out what members do instances of classes have by looking for assignments to `this` in the constructor of a class.

 Methods, static methods and static members are also detectable by looking for assignments to the prototype of the class or to the constructor itself.
+Members and static members are not extracted unless they are accompanied by a jsdoc comment.
+Methods and static methods are extracted default (even if and accompanying jsdoc comment is missing).
+Items whose names begin with an `_` are filtered out and so are items with an `@private` or an `@hidden`.

 If you wish to document anything that is not covered by either of these cases you can just place a jsdoc comment (block, starting with a `*`) that contains an `@target-class` anywhere (in any file).